Protect an Application

 Forwarded: for=172.19.0.1;host=127.0.0.1:9090;proto=http

-That was obviously expected as we’ve sent a request to our public endpoint.
++ That was expected, as we sent a request to our public endpoint.

 $ curl -v 127.0.0.1:9090/admin

-The -v flag has be added to the curl command by intention.
-Without it, we’ll not see any output.
-With it, we’ll see the response shown below
++ The -v flag is added to the curl command intentionally.
+Without it, we won’t see the detailed output.
+With it, you’ll see the response shown below:

 * processing: 127.0.0.1:9090/admin